 Charlie Hosner, a security expert from the University of Michigan, details the vulnerabilities of clientless SSL VPN extensions in a blog post.
 Those vulnerabilities include man-in-the-middle attacks, worms, keyloggers, and remote management tools.

-Furthermore, most free VPN services, whether they run as browser extensions or native apps, are severely limited.
+Most free VPN services, whether they run as browser extensions or native apps, are severely limited.
 They impose bandwidth throttling, data caps, and waiting queues.
 Many inject tracking cookies and advertisements into your browser, which in effect can actually take a counterproductive toll on user privacy.
 The worst of them use a decentralized peer-to-peer structure, which eats up idle bandwidth on users‘ machines, exposes them to a litany of threats, and in one infamous case (Hola) leverages everyone connected to the network to perform a massive botnet attacks and mine bitcoin.

 How to install VPNs on Chromebook